ruedoux/SGT/README.md

 -----

 Everything is as Godot/IDE agnostic as possible to minigate all of compatibility issues that other plugins tend to have.
 The only interface entry points with Godot are Logger and EditorRunner classes.

+For older versions of godot
+ `EdditorRunner.tscn` can be simply deleted because it only serves as an entry point and a pretty way to show test results, all functions that actually start the tests are in [Runner.cs](https://github.com/RedouxG/SGT/blob/main/addons/SGT/Core/Runner.cs).
+So if you  really want to you can use this addon with minimal effort of setup in any other godot version.

 TODO:
 - Add some visually pleasing output of the tests to the runner node